 The Benefits of Juicing

-There’s a lot of benefits of juicing, one of which are: you get a wider variety of vegetables in your diet.
+If you’re a Juice Buff like me, you’ll know there’s a lot of benefits of juicing, one of which is: you get a wider variety of vegetables in your diet.
 Things you would never touch because of the taste can now easily go down your throat without any chewing!

 It also helps your body absorb all the nutrients from the vegetables.
 Juicing will help with “pre-digest” the vegetables, so you’ll receive the absolute amount of the nutrition, rather than having it flushed down the toilet!